 Faculty Executive Groups should ensure that business plans take account of any potential impact of the risks identified in the CPPF on the costs of the partnership arrangements.
 They should also ensure that the costs of the following (if applicable) have been appropriately considered:

-- the entitlements of non-ACP students to Brookes resources and facilities
+- the entitlements of partner students to Brookes resources and facilities;

 - any teaching provided by Brookes staff

 - exit options.

 The CPPF, once approved by the Faculty Executive and signed off by the PVC/Dean, should be submitted to the secretary of LPAG – copied to the Faculty’s link QAO - for circulation to members.
 The PDT chair, Head of Department, Faculty Head of Finance & Planning, and proposed Liaison Manager (if not the PDT chair) will be invited to attend the meeting at which their proposal is discussed, in order to assist LPAG in making their decision by providing additional information or clarification about aspects of the proposal.
 The Associate Deans (Strategy & Development) are members of LPAG, and may also take part in the discussion of proposals originating from their Faculty.

 LPAG members will assess proposals against the University’s partnership criteria (UK or International, as appropriate) and consider the rationale and business case presented.
 The Chair – with due regard to the University’s statutory responsibility to safeguard the standards of its awards - will exercise their discretion to either: